SYNAPTIC · ORGANIC MEMORY MANAGER · v2.3.0b1

 Anything custom — Adapter SDK

-import synaptic_disorder as sd
+import synaptic as sd

 with sd.connect(adapter_id="my-agent", model="claude-opus-4-7") as client: